Momothesmol/ginger/README.txt

 		"span 3 units").
 These sizes are in "rem" units when used inside panels that don't use a size modifier, and in percentage units when used inside panels that do.

-		Ethereal includes span modifiers ranging from 0.25 units ("span-0-25") to 10 units ("span-10").
+		Momo the Smol includes span modifiers ranging from 0.25 units ("span-0-25") to 10 units ("span-10").
 Here's a partial list:

 		span-0-25     Span 0.25 units.